 - Alice Reed: The Future of Memory: Queer Archives as Radical Praxis

 - Martha Robinson Rhodes: Queer Time in Oral Histories of Bisexuality and Multiple-Gender-Attraction

-This panel looks at how language allows us to articulate how to be queer and do queerness.
-It asks questions about the limits of inclusivity and exclusivity in language.
+This panel looked at how language allows us to articulate how to be queer and do queerness.
+It asked questions about the limits of inclusivity and exclusivity in language.

 - Matt Kennedy: Trans Studies Navigating the Academy as Queer Studies' Evil Twin

 - Liam Lewis: 'Eko; Eko; Azarak': Witchcraft, Gibberish and Queer Untranslatability

 - Nastassia Rambarran: Ize Queer: Naming and Claiming in the Carribean

 - Jeana Moody: Liminalities of Language: Queer Stories that Expose and Disrupt Discursive Constructions of Heteronormativity.

 - Tessel Veneboer: The wrong kind of desire: the queer potential of envy in Kathy Acker’s anti-identitarian project.

-This panel looks at understanding and redefining normative political and social apparatus that define how we view the world around us.
-It asks what a queer approach can offer us moving forward.
+This panel looked at understanding and redefining normative political and social apparatus that define how we view the world around us.
+It asked what a queer approach can offer us moving forward.

 - Eli Erlick: Belonging Through Exclusion: Motivations and Struggles of the Transgender Far-Right

 - Alexandra Brown: Black Queer subjectivity and decolonisation within British secondary schools: An invitation to dwell in a constant state of renewal